sybila/biodivine-sketchbook/README.md

 On some Linux distributions, additional packages might be needed for developing with Tauri.
 We recommend checking the [setup instructions by Tauri](https://v1.tauri.app/v1/guides/getting-started/prerequisites/).

+> On newer Linux distributions (Ubuntu 24 or Debian 13), you may experience issues installing some of the Tauri dependencies.
+Check this [GitHub issue](https://github.com/tauri-apps/tauri/issues/9662) on how to solve potential problems.
+This will be resolved once we switch to Tauri 2.

 The latest version of Sketchbook is developed and tested using the following versions:
 - npm 11.3.0
 - node 22.11.0